Hamina, Finland Guide

 Day Trips

-Approx. 1 hour 30 minutes by car or bus Kouvola offers a mix of cultural and natural attractions.
-Visit the Verla Groundwood and Board Mill, a UNESCO World Heritage site, showcasing industrial history.
-Explore the Tykkimäki Amusement Park for family fun.
+Approximately 30 minutes by car or bus from Hamina.
+Kouvola offers a mix of urban attractions and natural beauty.
+Visit the Tykkimäki Amusement Park for a fun-filled day, or explore the Verla Groundwood and Board Mill, a UNESCO World Heritage Site.
+The city also boasts beautiful parks and green spaces, perfect for a relaxing stroll.

 Travel Time